Fer-Jg/TownyAdvanced-Spanish/TownyAPI.md

         Nation nation = TownyAPI.getInstance().getDataSource().getNation(resident.getTown().getNation());

 You can skip the .hasNation() checks if you want to surround your code with a Try/Catch block.

+### Checking if a player can build/destroy somewhere

+Using the PlayerCacheUtil you can easily test if a player can perform either of the four ActionTypes found in Towny (Build, Destroy, Switch, Item_use.)

+    boolean bBuild = PlayerCacheUtil.getCachePermission(player, block.getLocation(), block.getType(), TownyPermission.ActionType.BUILD);

 ### Checking if Towny would prevent PVP damage